my diamond-shape logo; quite minimalisitic. Liam Collod

 You can have image automatically optimized at build time by using opti files:

-• the file must be named exactly as the image it optimize with the additional .opti suffix.
+• the file must be named exactly as the image it optimizes with the additional .opti suffix.

 • example: /src/img.png > /src/img.png.opti